robot131/robot131.github.io/publications/number-6.md

 # Dynamic Imaging Results

+The experimental configuration and reconstructed results of the dynamic imaging experiment are shown in Fig.7.
+We install the Rongchi grating on a motorized rotation stage (PRM1/MZ8, Thorlabs) and then use this rotating grating as a moving target for observation.
+As shown in Fig.7(a), the diffraction patterns of the rotating sample are modulated by the binary amplitude mask, and the masked intensity images are captured by the sensor chip.

+In data recording, the grating is rotated with 50 degrees in about 5 seconds, and a total of 50 masked intensity images are recorded.
+The mask-to-sensor distance (\\(Z_2\\)) is calibrated as 2.37mm.
+Considering that the grating may be installed with a tilt angle, we perform the mask-guided auto-focusing algorithm to get the sample-to-mask distance (\\(Z_1\\)) for each masked intensity image.

+With the above parameters, we feed the masked intensity images into DrPR algorithm to reconstruct the rotating target.
+The recorded masked intensity images at the time of 0.5s, 1.2s, and 2.6s are presented in Figs.7(b1-b3), and the retrieved amplitude images of the rating are shown in Figs.7(c1-c3).
+It is noted that our method can accomplish the dynamic imaging of the rotating target, proving the dynamic imaging capability of our method.

 <div align=center><img src="/publications/imgs/eSCPR_results/dynamic.png" width="600"></div>

 **Fig.7** Experimental results of dynamic imaging using our single-shot lensless masked imaging system. (a) Experimental configuration. (b1-b3) are the masked intensity images recorded at the time of 0.5s, 1.2s, and 2.6s. (c1-c3) are reconstructed amplitude images of the grating by running DrPR algorithm with (b1-b3).

+The following video shows the entire process of raw dataset measurement and sample recovery.

 <div align=center>
 <video src="/publications/materials/eSCPR.mp4" autoplay="true" controls="controls" width="800">